kammitama5/kammitama5.github.io/_posts/2017-11-10-Friday-November-10th.md

   I realized that the person was toxic.
 - What was worse was that it was starting to affect my reputation, in that I was now being perceived as "crazy" and it was even implied by the individual that I was a stalker lol.
 I know...hilarious, right?
+  It's very hurtful when someone you thought was a friend does this, because (at least I do) I hold my friends to a high standard.
+But at the end of the day, you need to associate with people who are positive and have values that match your own, or yours will be sullied.
-So I spoke to the mods about it, and they of course were on his side because I'm sure he presented a good case, and I had been gone for two days (on a bus, travelling, with no wifi), but then the mod started apologizing when I started explaining my side, and said he felt it was more of a miscommunication, but it made me angry because I anticipated this,
+  So I spoke to the mods about it, and they of course were on his side because I'm sure he presented his case, and I had been gone for two days (on a bus, travelling, with no wifi), but then the mod started apologizing when I started explaining my side, and said he felt it was more of a miscommunication, but it made me angry because I anticipated this,